 Getting started with the banks

-One way to expand your future options is to start building relationships with the banks that offer rewards cards you may want, such as opening a checking or savings account.
-You don’t need to rush to start a relationship with all of them right away.
-A slow-and-steady approach will put you in an excellent position to take advantage of new offers when they emerge.
+One way to expand your future options is to start building relationships with banks that offer the rewards cards you may want later.
+For instance, you could open a checking or savings account with Chase if you hope to apply for the Chase Sapphire Reserve® (Rates & Fees) one day.
+You don’t need to rush to build a relationship with every bank, but a slow-and-steady approach can put you in a better position to take advantage of new offers when they emerge.

-Banks use your FICO score and other credit factors to decide whether to approve you for a new credit card.
-Assessing risk and profitability using third-party information isn't an exact science.
-It's much easier to use data from someone who is a customer already.
+Banks use your FICO Score and other credit factors to decide whether to approve you for a new credit card.
+But assessing risk and profitability using third-party information isn't an exact science.
+In some cases, it may be easier for a bank to evaluate someone who is already a customer.

-If your credit history is limited, this might mean you need to start with a card that wouldn't be your first choice, like opening a student or secured credit card.
+If your credit history is limited, you might need to start with a card that isn't your first choice, like a student or secured credit card.
 Once you establish a record of timely payments and responsible use of your available credit, your reputation with the bank (and your credit score) will improve.
-This is a strategy that many use to repair credit or build credit history from zero.
+Many people use this strategy to repair credit or build it from scratch.

 Building long-term ties